 Provisions relating to the development, construction, affordability and occupancy of the Qualifying Infill Project supported by the Capital Improvement Project and the development, construction and occupancy of housing designated for development in the application for funding of a Qualifying Infill Area;

+Provisions related to carrying-out the program in a manner to affirmatively further fair housing, and take no action that is materially inconsistent with Affirmatively Furthering Fair Housing pursuant to Government Code section 8899.50.

 Provisions relating to the placement on, or in the vicinity of, the Project site, a sign indicating that the Department has provided funding for the Capital Improvement Project.
 The Department may also arrange for publicity of the Department grant in its sole discretion;

 Remedies available to the Department in the event of a violation, breach or default of the Standard Agreement;